 Olam was established in 1989 by the Kewalram Chanrai Group, one of the oldest international companies in Africa and Asia with more than 150 years of trading history.
 Over the past 26 years, Olam has developed into a global agri-business headquartered in Singapore with global market leadership positions in many of its businesses.
 Our success has enabled us to attract co-sponsors, strategic and long term investors, as well as world-class institutional investors, providing stability and business and financial strength to the Company.

 Mitsubishi Corporation (MC Group), a global integrated business enterprise headquartered in Japan, took a 20.0% equity stake in the Company and became a strategic investor and the second largest shareholder of Olam in September 2015.
 It holds 554,689,829 shares or 20.3% of issued capital and has two representatives on the Board.
 The MC Group has more than 200 officers and develops its business in collaboration with over 600 group companies in approximately 90 countries around the world.
 Its strategic investment in Olam sets the platform for a long term strategic partnership with Olam, with several mutually beneficial potential collaboration opportunities, including the setting up of a joint venture in Japan to market specific products of Olam that can leverage its strong distribution and retail presence and Olam’s deep origination expertise in those products.

 The Olam key management team, represented by its executive committee, has a significant shareholding in the company approximating 6.4% of the total issued share capital, which greatly aligns shareholder and management interests in creating value.
 These shares include 111,646,477 shares representing 4.1% of the total issued share capital of Olam held by Co-Founder and Group CEO, Sunny George Verghese.

 As of 30 September 2016, Olam’s total number of issued shares is 2,735,543,671 (excluding treasury shares of 92,118,300).
 The free float owned by public shareholders accounts for approximately 16.3% of the total issued share capital.

-As of end-May 2016, about 11.1% of total issued share capital (excluding treasury shares) was held by institutional investors.
+As of end-Nov 2016, about 10.5% of total issued share capital (excluding treasury shares) was held by institutional investors.

 Distribution of Institutional Shareholders by Country/Region